 Step 2.
 Prepare your design:

 Start by creating or selecting a design for engraving using Cricut's Design Space software.
-Make sure the graphic is suitable for engraving and resize it to fit the acrylic sheet.
+Ensure that the graphic is suitable for engraving and resize it to fit the acrylic sheet.

-Place the clear acrylic sheet on a clean, flat surface and secure it firmly with painter's tape or another adhesive that won't damage the acrylic surface.
-Make sure it's securely positioned within the cutting area of the Cricut Maker.
+Place the clear acrylic sheet on a clean, flat surface and secure it firmly with painter's tape or another adhesive that will not damage the acrylic surface.
+Make sure it is securely positioned in the Cricut Maker's cutting area.

 Step 4.
 Set up Cricut Maker:

-Turn on your Cricut Maker machine and insert the engraving tip or tool into the designated clamp.
-Ensure it is properly inserted and secured according to the manufacturer's instructions.
+Turn on the Cricut Maker machine and insert the engraving tip or tool into the designated clamp.
+Make sure it is properly inserted and secured according to the manufacturer's instructions.

-Upload your selected design to Cricut's Design Space software.
-Adjust settings such as size, position, and orientation to fit the acrylic sheet.
+Upload the selected design to Cricut's Design Space software.
+Adjust settings such as size, position, and orientation to match the acrylic sheet.

 Step 6.
 Set material and tool settings: